Mental Health Facilities Pomona, CA

 Mckinley Childrens Center - 5.2 miles from Pomona, CA

 Mckinley Childrens Center is a mental health treatment center in San Dimas, California, located at 762 Cypress Street, part of the 91773 zip code.
-Mckinley Childrens Center provides telemedicine/telehealth, residential treatment and outpatient treatment.
-Mckinley Childrens Center also offers cognitive behavioral therapy, trauma therapy and behavior modification to children / adolescents.
+Mckinley Childrens Center provides residential treatment, outpatient treatment and telemedicine/telehealth.
+Mckinley Childrens Center also offers activity therapy, cognitive behavioral therapy and psychotropic medication to children / adolescents.
 Mckinley Childrens Center supports children/adolescents with serious emotional disturbance, people with trauma and people with PTSD.
-Mckinley Childrens Center also provides psychosocial rehabilitation services, therapeutic foster care and intensive case management.
+Mckinley Childrens Center also provides psychosocial rehabilitation services, therapeutic foster care and case management.

 Learn More